o1-labs/rfcs/0005-snarkyjs-ecdsa-sha.md

 This RFC describes the steps needed to expose both ECDSA and SHA3/Keccak to SnarkyJS, enabling SnarkyJS developer to use these primitives in their applications and smart contracts.

-It is important to mention that this RFC only considers the work required to _expose_ already existing cryptographic primitives (gates and gates), which have previously been implemented by the crypto team, from the OCaml bindings layer to SnarkyJS - it is not required to implement additional cryptographic primitives.
+It is important to mention that this RFC only considers the work required to _expose_ already existing cryptographic primitives (gates and gadgets), which have previously been implemented by the crypto team, from the OCaml bindings layer to SnarkyJS - it is not required to implement additional cryptographic primitives.
 Changes will only impact [snarkyjs-bindings](https://github.com/o1-labs/snarkyjs-bindings) and [SnarkyJS](https://github.com/o1-labs/snarkyjs) itself.

 Once completed, SnarkyJS users will be able to leverage ECDSA and SHA3/Keccak to build applications that integrate with Ethereum and other use cases that require the use of said cryptographic primitives.